 Read more

-• any members of centre staff who are taking qualifications at their own centre which include internally assessed components/units;
+• any members of centre staff who are taking qualifications at their own centre which include internally assessed components/units

-• any members of centre staff who are teaching and preparing members of their family (which includes step-family, foster family and similar close relationships) or close friends and their immediate family (e.g. son/daughter) for qualifications which include internally assessed components/units;
+• any members of centre staff who are teaching and preparing members of their family (which includes step-family, foster family and similar close relationships) or close friends and their immediate family (e.g. son/daughter) for qualifications which include internally assessed components/units.

 Centre Declaration of Interest form

-Keeping internal records of potential conflicts
+Keeping internal records of conflicts of interest related to assessments

-maintains clear records of all instances where:
+Centres must also maintain clear records of all instances where:

 • exams office staff have members of their family (which includes step-family, foster family and similar close relationships) or close friends and their immediate family (e.g. son/daughter) being entered for examinations and assessments either at the centre itself or other centres;